Zev23/CouchbaseSwift/README.md

 #CouchbaseSwift
 [TOC]
 ##Introduction
-This project demos how to use Couchbase C SDK with Swift SDK (**without Xcode**).
+This project demos how to use Couchbase C SDK with Swift SDK (**For Ubuntu Linux**).
 Following the Couchbase C SDK getting started example.

 The project demostrates how to store and get a binary and json doc.